-At each sitting, enjoy four to six ounces tofu, eggs, fish, beef, or poultry with unlimited nonstarchy vegetables, herbs and spices, plus one to two servings of good fat (such as 1/2 ounce nuts, one Tbsp. oil, or two Tbsp. vinaigrette).
+At each sitting, enjoy four to six ounces tofu, eggs, fish, beef, or poultry with unlimited non-starchy vegetables, herbs, and spices, plus one to two servings of good fat (such as 1/2 ounce nuts, one tablespoon oil, or two tablespoons vinaigrette).
 Buy organic when possible.
 Enjoy one cup low-sugar fruit (berries, watermelon, or kiwi) plus an optional 1/2 cup serving of sweet potato or beets daily.
 After two weeks, test other unprocessed foods you like (such as bananas, grass-fed dairy, and corn); if they don’t cause fatigue, bloat, or weight gain, include them in moderation going forward.

 This article originally appeared in our print magazine.